reifschneider-helen/weather-dashboard/README.md

 npm test
 ```

-**Tests included for:
+**Tests included for:**

-- Widget API:
+- **Widget API:**

-    Creating a widget (POST /widget) with valid and invalid data
+  - Creating a widget (`POST /widget`) with valid and invalid data
-    Retrieving all widgets (GET /widget), including cases with and without widgets in the database
+  - Retrieving all widgets (`GET /widget`), including cases with and without widgets in the database
-    Deleting a widget (DELETE /widget/:id), including non-existent widgets
+  - Deleting a widget (`DELETE /widget/:id`), including non-existent widgets

-- Geocoding API:
+- **Geocoding API:**

-    Fetching city suggestions (GET /geocoding/:city) for valid and invalid city names
+  - Fetching city suggestions (`GET /geocoding/:city`) for valid and invalid city names
-    Handling cases where no cities are found
+  - Handling cases where no cities are found
-    Error handling for invalid requests
+  - Error handling for invalid requests

-- Weather Service:
+- **Weather Service:**
-    Fetching weather data for valid and invalid coordinates
+  - Fetching weather data for valid and invalid coordinates
-    Handling missing or incorrect parameters
+  - Handling missing or incorrect parameters

+---

-## Accessibility
+## ♿ Accessibility

 - All interactive elements have ARIA labels and are keyboard-accessible.
 - Loading indicators use `aria-live`.
 - Color contrast and focus states are considered.

+---

 ## 🖼️ Screenshots

 ![Weather Dashboard Screenshot](./frontend/public/screenshot.png)

+---

 ## 👩‍💻 Author